Quick Links to Specific Year-End Tax Planning Strategies & Checklists:

-√ If you are 70 1/2 or older, make donations directly to a qualified charity from your IRA.
+√ If you are 72 or older, you may make donations directly to a qualified charity from your IRA.
 The donation amount will count towards your RMD, but up to $100,000 will be excluded from taxable income.
 By reducing income, you’ve essentially received the impact of a charitable deduction.
 If you are able to itemize (Schedule A), the results may be the same* as if receiving IRA distributions and then making charitable contributions, however if you are not able to itemize, this strategy will reduce income and taxes.

 √ Consider converting any traditional IRAs into Roth IRAs.
 Traditional IRA accounts will be subject to income taxes when they are withdrawn, whereas proceeds from Roth IRA accounts are not subject to income tax.
 This type of conversion will result in taxable income on the taxpayer’s current year’s income tax return.
 If you have low income in 2022 (or have a loss), this is an important strategy to consider.